harishbn/course-pricing/README.md

 The countries supported are USA and IND.
 This is easily configurable to include more countries.

+For Each country, the global configuration are set, some are:

+* Currency uom
+* Default tax percentage

 **Currency**:

 Currency is associated with Country.
 For example, user from USA will always purchase with USD currency, and users from IND will purchase with INR.

-Country to Currency mapping is currently static and is configured in `CountryCurrencyMapper.java` and can easily be moved to external source such as Database/Configuration/External-Service.
+However, we can support multiple currency for a country with minimal changes.

 **Taxes**:

-TBD...
+Default Tax percentage is configured at country level.

+At course level, tax percentage can be configured which will override any country level configuration.

 ## Course Price Definition